browserengineering/book/book/browsersandweb.md

 lines of code that don’t look necessary, and all tests pass without them.
 If I want to know what that 15-year-old code does, how can I do it?
 Does that code I just discovered matter at all?
 Can I just delete those lines of code that don’t seem necessary?

 These kinds of quandaries come up all the time when working on a browser - in fact they are common to all complex codebases.
 What makes a browser different is that there is often an _urgency to fix them_.
-Browsers are nearly as old as any “legacy” codebase, but are not legacy (meaning deprecated or half-deprecated, and scheduled to be replaced by some new codebase sometime soon) at all - on the contrary, they are vital to the world’s economy.
+Browsers are nearly as old as any “legacy” codebase, but are _not_ legacy (meaning deprecated or half-deprecated, and scheduled to be replaced by some new codebase sometime soon) at all---on the contrary, they are vital to the world’s economy.
 For this reason, and the infeasibility of rewriting, browser engineers are forced[^12] to fix and improve rather than replace.

-It’s not just urgency though - understanding the cumulative answers to these small questions yields true insights into how computing actually works, and where future innovations may appear.
+It’s not just urgency though---understanding the cumulative answers to these small questions yields true insights into how computing actually works, and where future innovations may appear.
 In fact, browsers are where the fun of algorithms _comes to life_.
 Where else can one explore the limits of so many